 How To Use Bait Stations To Get Rid of Mice & Rats

-Pests like mice and rats can the harbor disease.
-The sooner you get rid of rodents from your home, the quicker you can safeguard your food, home, and household occupants.
+Pests like mice and rats can harbor disease, so the sooner you get rid of rodents from your home, the quicker you can safeguard your food, home, and family.
 Once a rodent nibbles a lethal dose of the bait, they will begin to die within 24 to 48 hours.
 It only takes a very small amount of Tomcat's bait to kill each nibbling pest.

 How Do Tomcat Bait Stations Work?

 A bait station is not the same as a mouse or rat trap; rather, it is a clever device that holds a bait block.
 The bait block looks and smells like rodent food but contains poison.
 Don't worry—the stations are designed to resist tampering from pets and/or children (check the product packaging to determine what type of station it is).
 The rodent, seeking out food, locates the bait station, crawls inside, and nibbles the bait.
 Then it crawls back out and likely heads to its nest, where it will die within a day or two.
 All Tomcat® bait stations are EPA approved for use either indoors or outdoors.